-Fertilizer prices are continually rising – not unlike other input costs.
-If we take maize, which accounts for roughly 41% of total fertilizer application in South Africa, we see that local farmers are paying a far higher price compared to most key global producers.
+Fertiliser prices are continually rising – not unlike other input costs.
+If we take maize, which accounts for roughly 41% of total fertiliser application in South Africa, we see that local farmers are paying a far higher price compared to most key global producers.
 So, let’s see how you can reduce your input costs.

 Why input costs are high

-Local prices tend to be influenced by what happens in the global market for the reason that South Africa imports roughly 80% of its fertilizer consumption, and is a small player globally.
-Exchange rates are important determinants of the South African fertilizer price.
-Therefore, the weakness of the rand to the US dollar has some impact on increasing fertilizer prices, which is bad news for those trying to reduce their input costs.
+Local prices tend to be influenced by what happens in the global market for the reason that South Africa imports roughly 80% of its fertiliser consumption, and is a small player globally.
+Exchange rates are important determinants of the South African fertiliser price.
+Therefore, the weakness of the rand to the US dollar has some impact on increasing fertiliser prices, which is bad news for those trying to reduce their input costs.

 Additionally, the increasing diesel price and shipping costs further increase input costs, all adding pressure to farmers.